CeciliaFabiole/REACT/README.md

 ## Forms-Lists-and-Styling
 - events-01 Create a ClickCounter class component that increments a counter every time a user clicks on a button.
 Render both the current value of the counter and the button within the ClickCounter component.
+- events-02 Extract the button within a new component called CounterButton and render it within the ClickCounter component.
+How can you pass the onClick event handler to the CounterButton component?
 - events-03
 - forms-01
 - forms-02